dataminer33/llmreportanalyzer/README.md

 ## Acknowledgments

 - Thanks to the Streamlit community for creating an amazing tool for data visualization.
-- Special thanks to OpenAI for providing the powerful language models used in this application.
+- Special thanks to OpenAI and Meta for providing the powerful language models used in this application.